espressif/arduino-esp32/docs/source/api/sigmadelta.rst

   * range is 1-14 bits (1-20 bits for ESP32).

-This function will return ``true`` if configuration is successful.
+This function returns ``true`` if the configuration was successful.
-If ``false`` is returned, error occurs and the SigmaDelta channel was not configured.
+If ``false`` is returned, an error occurred and the SigmaDelta channel was not configured.

 sigmaDeltaWrite
 ***************